Reiss-ASmith/House-Price-Paid-ETL-Pipeline/README.md

 - Deploy the pipeline to a cloud-hosted PostgreSQL database (Azure)
 - Automate monthly updates using GitHub Actions
-- Add basic data quality checks such as row counts and null checks
 - Migrate analytics layer to Microsoft Fabric

 ---